oomek/attractplus/Layouts.md

 **Parameters**

 -  `name` - The name of the library module to load.
-This should correspond to a script file in the "modules" subdirectory of your Attract-Mode configuration (without the file extension).
+This should correspond to a script file in the "modules" subdirectory of your Attract-Mode Plus configuration (without the file extension).

 **Return Value**